Eliezer Ben-Yehuda

 Eliezer Ben‑Yehuda (Note: אֱלִיעֶזֶר בֶּן־יְהוּדָה, /he/.) (born Eliezer Yitzhak Perlman; (Note: אליעזר יצחק פערלמאן.)
-7 January 1858 – 16 December 1922) was a Russian–Jewish linguist, lexicographer, and journalist who immigrated to Jerusalem in 1881, when the Ottoman Empire ruled it.
-He is renowned as the lexicographer of the first Hebrew dictionary and also as the editor of Jerusalem-based HaZvi, one of the first Hebrew newspapers published in Palestine.
+7 January 1858 – 16 December 1922) was a Jewish linguist, lexicographer, and journalist who immigrated to Jerusalem in 1881, when the Ottoman Empire ruled it.
+He is renowned as the lexicographer of the first Hebrew dictionary and also as the editor of Jerusalem-based HaZvi, one of the first Hebrew newspapers published in Mandatory Palestine.
 Ben-Yehuda was the primary driving force behind the revival of the Hebrew language.

 Early life and education

 Eliezer Yitzhak Perlman (later Eliezer Ben-Yehuda) was born in Luzhki in the Vilna Governorate of the Russian Empire (now Vitebsk Oblast, Belarus) to Yehuda Leib and Tzipora Perlman, who were Chabad hasidim.
 His native language was Yiddish.
+He was one of five siblings.
 He attended a Jewish elementary school (a cheder) where he studied Hebrew and the Hebrew Bible from the age of three, as was customary among the Jews of Eastern Europe.
+His father died during his childhood and his mother, lacking the financial means to support five children, sent him to live with his uncle David Wolfson, who was more financially secure.
 By the age of twelve, he had read large portions of the Torah, Mishna, and Talmud.
-His mother and uncle hoped he would become a rabbi, and sent him to a yeshiva.
+His mother and uncle hoped he would become a rabbi, and after his bar mitzvah he was sent to a yeshiva.
 There he was exposed to the Hebrew of the Jewish Enlightenment, which included some secular writings.
+The first secular Hebrew book he read was a translation of Robinson Crusoe.
 Later, he learned French, German, and Russian, and was sent to Dünaburg for further education.
 Reading the Hebrew-language newspaper HaShahar, he became acquainted with the early movement of Zionism.

 Upon graduation in 1877, Ben-Yehuda went to Paris for four years.
 While there, he studied various subjects at the Sorbonne University—including the history and politics of the Middle East.
 It was in Paris that he met a Jew from Jerusalem, who spoke Hebrew with him.
 It was this conversation that convinced him that the revival of Hebrew as the language of a nation was feasible.

-Immigration to Israel
+Immigration to Ottoman Palestine

 In 1881 Ben-Yehuda joined the First Aliyah and immigrated to the Mutasarrifate of Jerusalem, then ruled by the Ottoman Empire, and settled in Jerusalem.
 He found a job teaching at the school of the Alliance Israélite Universelle.
-Motivated by the surrounding ideals of renovation and rejection of the diaspora lifestyle, Ben-Yehuda set out to develop a new language that could replace Yiddish and other regional dialects as a means of everyday communication between Jews who moved to Palestine from various regions of the world.
+Motivated by the surrounding ideals of renovation and rejection of the diaspora lifestyle, Ben-Yehuda set out to develop a new language that could replace Yiddish and other regional dialects as a means of everyday communication between Jews who moved to Ottoman Palestine from various regions of the world.
 Ben-Yehuda regarded Hebrew and Zionism as symbiotic, writing, "the Hebrew language can live only if we revive the nation and return it to the fatherland."